• Skip to main content

 If a guitar costs as much as a 3-day vacation, you can be sure it’s worth the money.
 High-tier acoustic guitars are gig, road, and studio-worthy instruments that are in a league of their own when it comes to sound, looks, and playability.

-The first thing that sets them apart from cheaper alternatives is that they are often supplied with fine, sleek necks and fretboards.
+The first thing that sets these acoustic guitar types apart from cheaper alternatives is that they are often supplied with fine, sleek necks and fretboards.
 Even if you only have a couple of months of experience, you’ll be able to tell the difference by simply holding one in your hands.

 Sliding becomes effortless, tapping is much easier, and playing one feels as if you are suddenly more skilled than before.